bohoro/ApplyMetaAI/README.md

 ## Getting Started

 To set up your python environment to run the code in this repository, follow the instructions below.
-Note this report relies heavily on Conda, PyTorch, and HugingFace libraries.
+Note this repo relies heavily on Conda, PyTorch, and HugingFace libraries.
 We will set up these now.
 Specifics for individual model setups are located in their respective folders.

 1. Create (and activate) a new environment with Python 3.8.